- Home

 How Does It Work?

-To get the refund:
+To get the tax credit:

 - File your state taxes.

-- For the 2024-25 school year (Fall 2024 to Summer 2025), file your taxes in 2025 (by April 2026).
+- For the Fall 2024 to Fall 2025 terms, file your taxes for 2025 (by April 2026).

 This is a refundable credit, so you can still get the money even if you didn’t earn income or pay federal taxes.
 If your parents claim you as a dependent on their taxes, you should file your own Colorado state tax return to get the credit.